nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 ## Use of language to describe pathology reports

-When describing pathology reports different regions and professions sometimes use different words to decribe the same entities.
-Therefore for avoidance of confusion there are a couple of terms that we need to define.
+When describing pathology reports different regions and professions sometimes use different words to describe the same entities.
+Therefore, for avoidance of confusion there are a couple of terms that we need to define.

 * Test group - is the phrase we are using to describe any group of tests that has been created by the laboratory or other providing organisation.
 These are often referred to as batteries, panels and profiles.

 * Test result - this is the result that has been provided by the laboratory or other provider.
 These may be standalone results or may be a part of a 'Test group'.
 They are also sometimes referred to as test analytes.

-## Patholgy reporting in GP practices
+## Pathology reporting in GP practices

-Currently GP practices receive the majority of the results of investigations which they have requested in the form of the EDIFact message.
-These are recieved into a workflow by the GP system and remain there until they are filed into the patient record by a user.
+Currently GP practices receive the majority of the results of investigations which they have requested in the form of the EDIFACT message.
+These are received into a workflow by the GP system and remain there until they are filed into the patient record by a user.

-### EDIFact
+### EDIFACT

-The EDIFact message was defined by the Pathology Messaging Enabling Project and the specification can be found here listed as [EDIFact Pathology Messaging](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections).
+The EDIFACT message was defined by the Pathology Messaging Enabling Project and the specification can be found here listed as [EDIFact Pathology Messaging](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections).

 It is a detailed specification and although it does contain some coding the majority of the fields contain text.
 Some of the text is also heavily formatted.
 See below example taken from a GP2GP HL7v3 message,

 {: .center-image }
 ![Structured text example](images/access_structured/Pathology_structured_text_example_2.png)

-Gp systems are required to maintian the text formatting in order to preserve the meaning.
+GP systems are required to maintain the text formatting in order to preserve the meaning.
 This will also be true of the GP Connect messaging, any structured text from the EDIFact report imported into the GP system **MUST** be maintained as they are in the GP2GP HL7 message.

 ### Filing results into the patient record

 When results are filed by the user it is possible to file the entire report or a 'test group'.

 Results may not always be filed on the day they were received.
-However in most GP systems the date the report is filed is the date against which it will appear in the patient record.
+However, in most GP systems the date the report is filed is the date against which it will appear in the patient record.
 As such this date is an important date when moving records between GP systems.

 At the point at which the record is filed there is opportunity for the user to provide comments against the report or part of the report that they are filing.